MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-validate-backup.md

 Infrastructure backups from your integrated systems deployment can be validated by performing a cloud recovery deployment of the ASDK.
 In this type of deployment, specific service data is restored from backup after the ASDK is installed on the host computer.

 ### <a name="prereqs"></a>Cloud recovery prerequisites
-Before starting a cloud recovery deployment of the ASDK, ensure that you have the following information:
+Before starting a cloud recovery deployment of the ASDK, ensure that you have the following info:

 **UI installer requirements**